Fraud and Scams

 - Use a cross shredder to shred your personal information.
 A cross shredder is better than a vertical shredder because paper is cut into small pieces instead of strips that can be pieced back together.

 - Review your monthly bank accounts and credit card statements.
-Identity thieves may try to charge small amounts that they hope you will miss.
-If you notice unfamiliar charges on your accounts, contact your financial institution immediately.
+Identity thieves may try to charge small amounts that they hope you won’t notice.
+If you see unfamiliar charges on your accounts, contact your financial institution immediately.

 Who can place one: Anyone can freeze their credit report, even if their identity has not been stolen.